juletopi/juletopi/README.md

 ```
 #👋 Heya folks i'm julio!

-🌱 I'm currently studying System Analysis
+🌱 ▸ I'm currently studying System Analysis
 & Development, and looking where to fit
 in this world of programming ¯\_(ツ)_/¯

-👾 About my hobbies, I like:
+👾 ▸ About my hobbies, I like:

-🎮 games, 🎲 RPG, 🖌️ ilustration
+🎮 games • 🎲 RPG • 🖌️ ilustration
-📚 learning, 🎧 music
+📚 learning • 🎧 music • 🍜 anime

-🤓 In what I study for now, I can quote:
+🤓 ▸ In what I study for now, I can quote:

 • Algorithms & Programming Logic
 • Computer Architecture & Organization